droxit/roxcomposer/doc/demo.md

 	```bash
 		./mosaic-cli start_service file_writer
 	```
-2. You can check if the services are working and registered at the control process
+2. You can check if the services are working and registered to the control process
 	```bash
 		./mosaic-cli services
 	```